 Mid range options are plentiful – one hotel I’ve heard great things about is the Holiday Inn in Mayfair.
 It’s standard fare from this chain but the location is perfect.

-As always I recommend HotelsCombined for searching hotels as it combines all the booking sites together so you can see which one is best to book through.
+As always I recommend Booking.com for searching hotels as you can book risk free and often without needing a deposit.
 If you want a good overview of London hotels check here.

-Renting an apartment is also a great idea – I love AirBnB for this and we’ve successfully used it in many places.
+Renting an apartment is also a great idea – The link above for London hotels also often has some apartments but I also love AirBnB for this and we’ve successfully used it in many places.